learn-co-students/hypothesis-testing-houston-ds-082619/README.md

     * t-test: small sample sizes, unknown population variance

 * Examples: One-sample z-tests, one-sample and two-sample t-tests (20 minutes)
+    * Several examples are presented and are meant as practice.
+Go over as many examples as time allows.

 * Summary (5 minutes)